fxstubbe/CUTRUN-nf/README.md

 ## Introduction

-**nf-core/cutrun** is a bioinformatics pipeline that ...
+**nf-core/cutrun** is a best-practice bioinformatic analysis pipeline for CUT&RUN data.

 <!-- TODO nf-core:
-   Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the major pipeline sections and the types of output it produces.
-You're giving an overview to someone new to nf-core here, in 15-20 seconds.
-For an example, see https://github.com/nf-core/rnaseq/blob/master/README.md#introduction
+This pipeline uses Nextflow, a portable and reproducible workflow tool that simplifies deployment with containerization and package management.
+Each process runs in its own container, ensuring easy maintenance and dependency updates, and leverages nf-core/modules where possible.
 -->

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core